flame-engine/flame/doc/bgm.md

 With the `Bgm` class you can manage looping of background music tracks with regards to application (or game) lifecycle state changes.

-When the application is paused, terminated, or sent to background, `Bgm` will automatically pause the currently playing music track.
+When the application is terminated, or sent to background, `Bgm` will automatically pause the currently playing music track.
 Similarly, when the application is resumed, `Bgm` will resume the background music.
 Manually pausing and resuming your tracks is also supported.